HuddleEng/PhantomCSS/README.md

 * `bower install phantomcss`
 * `git clone git://github.com/Huddle/PhantomCSS.git`

+If you are not installing via NPM, you will need to run `npm install` in the PhantomCSS root folder.

 ### Getting started, try the demo

-* Mac OSX users should first [install CasperJS 1.1-beta](http://docs.casperjs.org/en/latest/installation.html), easiest with Homebrew.
-For convenience I've included CasperJS.bat for Windows users.
+* For convenience I've included CasperJS.bat for Windows users.
+If you are not a Windows user, you will have to install the latest version of
 * Download or clone this repo and run `casperjs test demo/testsuite.js` in command/terminal from the PhantomCSS folder.
 PhantomJS is the only binary dependency - this should just work
 * Find the screenshot folder and have a look at the (baseline) images
 * Run the tests again with `casperjs test demo/testsuite.js`.
 New screenshots will be created to compare against the baseline images.
 These new images can be ignored, they will be replaced every test run.